hpreston/myhero_ui/README.md

 # Environment Installation

-The MyHero-UI service is built on AngularJS and leverages npm to install dependencies.
+The MyHero-UI service is built on AngularJS and leverages npm to install dependencies and local execution.
 You'll want to have [Node.js](https://nodejs.org/en/download) installed if you plan to run locally, that is **NOT** within the Docker Container model.

 # Basic Usage